Video & Arcade Top 10: Gameplay

 The main portions of each episode would have four contestants playing one player modes of video games against each other, typically from Nintendo consoles supported at the time of filming.
 Two separate games on the same console were played on each episode by two different groups of contestants, with the hosts explaining what needs to be done in order to win each round before gameplay began.
 Scoring was calculated by having the contestants try and either get the highest score, collect the most of something, maintain the most health, or get the best time in their game, depending on the genre, with a tie-breaking method emphasized on the air in case it was needed.
-For example, in WWE WrestleMania X8 on the Nintendo GameCube. they had to pin the most people, while in Super Mario 64 for the Nintendo 64, they had to collect the most stars.
+For example, in WWE WrestleMania X8 on the GameCube. they had to pin the most people, while in Super Mario 64 for the Nintendo 64, they had to collect the most stars.
 During gameplay, Nicholas & the main co-host would tell the audience about the games' rules, plots, special moves, and sometimes secrets or codes while assorted gameplay footage was shown on screen, though specific coverage of the contestant's progress and scores weren't revealed to the home audience.

 Though Nintendo consoles were the most frequently used systems on Video & Arcade Top 10, games for Nintendo's Game Boy handheld systems were also featured occasionally, either being played through the Super Game Boy peripheral on the Super NES, or the Wide-Boy 64 adapter for the Nintendo 64.
 Later seasons also occasionally featured games on the Sony PlayStation consoles.
 Likely as they didn't have TV connectivity at the time, games for Nintendo's Virtual Boy and Nintendo DS systems were not played on episodes.